 I want to keep my students coming to my classes for longer (years verses months) because I know a life-long yogic practice is utterly amazing for someone’s health.

 So, are you ready to turn your students into life-long yoga practitioners?
-If that’s a “Yes”, then take action on these five simple steps.
+If that’s a “Yes”, then take action on these simple steps.